SwedbankPay/developer.swedbankpay.com/_includes/payment-link.md

 {% include alert.html type="informative" icon="info" body="
-Please note that the the callback may come either before, after or in the same moment as the consumer are being redirected to the status page at the merchant site when the purchase is fulfilled.
+Please note that the the callback may come either before, after or in the same moment as the payer is redirected to the status page at the merchant site when the purchase is fulfilled.
 Don't rely on the callback being timed at any specific moment." %}

 {% if show_3d_secure %}
-When dealing with credit card payments, 3-D Secure authentication of the cardholder is an essential topic.
+When dealing with card payments, 3-D Secure authentication of the cardholder is an essential topic.
-There are three alternative outcome of a credit card payment:
+There are three alternative outcomes of a card payment:

 *   3-D Secure enabled - by default, 3-D Secure should be enabled,
     and Swedbank Pay will check if the card is enrolled with 3-D Secure.